AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ```

-- The dollar sign specifies that you are using jQuery, what goes inside the parentheses and quotes is what you are selecting.
+The dollar sign specifies that you are using jQuery, what goes inside the parentheses and quotes is what you are selecting.
 As you can see, you can use your CSS-style selectors!

-- You manipulate or work with a certain element by doing the following:
+You manipulate or work with a certain elements.
+For example, ```.addClass``` is a method that you would append to the selected object.
+In this example you are adding a class called 'about-me'.

 ```
  .addClass('about-me');

 ```

-- .addClass is a method that you would append to the selected object.
-In this example you are adding a class called 'about-me'.

-- With jQuery you can do something like this:
+In this example you start by selecting the h1 and then you append the method .html which will change the HTML content that is currently in between the opening and closing h1 tags.

 ```
 $('h1').html('Content to insert goes here');

 ```

-- In this example you start by selecting the h1 and then you append the method .html which will change the HTML content that is currently in between the opening and closing h1 tags.

-***
+## jQuery: Guided and Independent Practice (10 mins)

-> Ask students to watch you as you complete the "Together" piece of Part 1 in the jquery_ code_along project.
+> Instructor Note: Ask students to watch you as you complete the "Together" piece of Part 1 in the jquery_ code_along project.
 Take them through the workflow:
 >
 	- Clone the project from GitHub
 	- Open the entire project folder in editor